 The new queen, who proved to be avaricious and grasping, quickly persuaded her besotted spouse to arrange advantageous marriages amongst the nobility for her large and needy family.
-Warwick particularly resented the the "diabolical marriage" of his sixty five year old aunt, Katherine Neville, Dowager Duchess of Norfolk to John Woodville, the nineteen year old brother of the queen.
+Warwick particularly resented the "diabolical marriage" of his sixty-five-year-old aunt, Katherine Neville, Dowager Duchess of Norfolk to John Woodville, the nineteen year old brother of the queen.
 Deeply offended, the proud and haughty Warwick came to detest Elizabeth Woodville.

 While in Calais, George was married to Isabel, in defiance of his brother's wishes on 11 July 1469, the ceremony was conducted by Warwick's brother, George Neville, archbishop of York.
 When Edward marched north with a hastily mustered force to crush what he believed was a small rebellion, Warwick and Clarence landed in Kent and began to muster an army.
 They marched on London, where Warwick was highly popular, the city opened its gates to Warwick without resistance.